 Thin-walled, hollow parts that require tight tolerances can be manufactured using a rotational molding (rotomolding) process.
-We have the ability to create complex geometries in a single seamless part, using proprietary resins and affordable tooling.
+Our consistent manufacturing process gives us the ability to create complex geometries in a single seamless part, using proprietary resins and cost-effective affordable tooling.

 We use the rotational molding process to create aerospace parts and high purity containers.
-We also have the capability to manufacture molded pieces in our ISO Class 7 Clean Room for high purity applications.
+We also have the capability to manufacture a wide range of molded pieces in our ISO Class 7 Clean Room for high purity applications.

 Advantages and Disadvantages of Rotational Molding

 |Advantages of Rotational Molding||Disadvantages of Rotational Molding|

 |The ROI on parts over time can be higher than other manufacturing processes||Rotational molding may have a higher production cost than some alternative processes|